How to Enforce SSL TLS Cipher Suites in Android & iOS Apps

 Figure 1: Fusion Set that will contain the Enforce Cipher Suites feature

-3. Follow the steps in Sections 2.2.1-2.2.2 of this article, Building the Enforce Cipher Suites feature via Appdome Console, to add the Enforce Cipher Suites feature to this Fusion Set.
+2. Follow the steps in Sections 2.2-2.2.2 of this article to add the Enforce Cipher Suites feature to your Fusion Set via the Appdome Console.

-3. When you select the Enforce Cipher Suites you'll notice that your Fusion Set you created in step 2.1.1 now bears the icon of the protection category that contains Enforce Cipher Suites
+3. When you select the Enforce Cipher Suites you'll notice that the Fusion Set you created in step 2.1 now bears the icon of the protection category that contains Enforce Cipher Suites.

 Fusion Set applied Enforce Cipher Suites